nkkav/libpnmio/README.rst

 If ``endianess`` is negative (-1), the binary data are encoded in little-endian ordering, otherwise if ``endianess`` is positive (+1), the data follow big-endian ordering.

+Returns the number of bytes that need be allocated to hold the image data.

 3.6 read_pbm_data
 -----------------